devmedeiros/devmedeiros.github.io/content/about.en.md

 summary: "about"
 ---

 Hi!
-My name is Jaqueline Souza Medeiros and I’m a Data Scientist who graduated from the Federal University of Goiás in Brazil.
-The primary purpose of this blog is to write about what I have learned and continue to learn about Data Science.
+My name is Jaqueline Medeiros and I am a Data Scientist from Brazil.
+I have a degree in Statistics and most of my experience has been with data analysis and visualization.
+Even so, I've been showing interest in data engineering, I've been participating in projects involving this branch of data science.
+I'm currently working on implementing PySpark and Apache Hop to make data cleaning faster and more efficient.

-I love learning about other cultures and languages, and because of this, I’ve come to have a great interest in Natural Language Processing.
-Also, I am interested in simulation and machine learning, so I hope to explore these areas soon.
+Even though I want to focus on data engineering, I'm still interested in machine learning, data analysis, and other things under the data science umbrella.
+So I'll still be posting about data science in general.

 You can find me at: